 The Pelican Elite looks more like something that would be used to transport dinosaur eggs in Jurassic Park rather than just keeping some food and drink cold.
 Once you get past the imposing exterior the Pelican Elite really lives up to its name, offering top notch insulation performance, incredibly comfortable handles, and very easy to open latches.
 However, there are some newcomers that challenge the performance of the Pelican Elite that are available at much lower prices, namely the RTIC 65, which lists for only $240 and is nearly as good.

 RELATED REVIEW: The Best Coolers and Ice Chests of 2018

 Our Analysis and Test Results

 New Sizes of the Pelican Elite Coolers

-The Pelican Elite has the most rugged looking exterior of any of the models we tested, making it the cooler we would least like to meet in a dark alley.
+The Pelican Elite has one of the most rugged looking exteriors of the models we tested, making it a cooler that we would not like to meet in a dark alley.
 Everything on it is hard molded plastic, including the latches and extended handles.
-The Pelican Elite is the only high-end model we tested that utilizes an extended drain plug, rather than a plug that screws into the cooler body itself.
+The Pelican Elite utilizes an extended drain plug, rather than a plug that screws into the cooler body itself.
 This gives you the option of attaching a garden hose, but also made it appear somewhat less durable than the rest of the cooler.
 The drain plug leash on the model we tested was starting to show signs of strain towards the end of our testing.
-A large amount of water spilled from the lid during our slosh tests, indicating something lacking in the structural integrity of the lid seal.
+Some water spilled from the lid during our slosh tests, indicating something lacking in the structural integrity of the lid seal.
 These two things prevented the Pelican Elite from receiving top marks.
-Four of the high-end models we tested scored 8 in our durability testing, and two scored a 7.
-The Pelican fell into the latter category.
 However, we still feel it has the durability to last a long time, and its score is far superior to the 3's and 4's received by the traditional models we tested.